Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 [Your Name]

-How to Make a Resume for Your First Job
+How to Write a Resume for Your First Job

-Here’s an example how to write a resume for a prospective job-seeker who is just starting out:
+Here is an example of the perfect resume for a prospective job-seeker who is just starting out:

 Education:

-- Bachelor of Science in Marketing XYZ University, Graduated May 2021.
+- Bachelor of Science in Marketing, XYZ University, Graduated May 2021.

-- Relevant coursework: Market Research, Data Analysis, Consumer Behavior
+- Relevant coursework: Market Research, Data Analysis and Consumer Behavior

 Experience:

-- Intern, ABC Marketing Firm, Summer 2020
+- Internship, ABC Marketing Firm, Summer 2020

-- Developed strong skills with Excel and PowerPoint
+- The skills acquired are strong for Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020

-- Created strong teamwork and communication abilities
+- Created strong teamwork and communication skills

 Skills: